Finding fishers in the Cooking Lake Moraine

 Stewart picked this as her thesis because she felt her time would be best spent looking into the world’s most pressing question: mainly, how to maintain biodiversity in the face of the ever-increasing human footprint.

-Alberta is an area of interest when investigating this important question, as it generates one of the highest forest losses on the planet, surpassing the deforestation of the Amazonian rainforest (Global Forest Watch Canada 2014).
+Alberta is an area of interest when investigating this important question.
+It represents one of the highest forest losses on the planet, surpassing the deforestation of the Amazonian rainforest (Global Forest Watch Canada 2014).

 “The Cooking Lake Moraine provided us with a model to understand how our actions are affecting biodiversity and how to best mitigate those impacts around the world,” Stewart explained.